-The Sheffield Safeguarding Children Board (SSCB) has a strong quality assurance programme that includes audits, service evaluation and performance monitoring data (outlined in the Quality Assurance, Learning and Improvement Framework).
+The Sheffield Children Safeguarding Partnership (SCSP) has a strong quality assurance programme that includes audits, service evaluation and performance monitoring data (outlined in the Quality Assurance, Learning and Improvement Framework).

-The SSCB has a strong focus on learning from practice and involves frontline professionals, parents, carers and young people, where possible.
-The findings from this work, alongside local and national serious case reviews, inspection information and research provides the Board with information and learning that it uses in its continual drive to improve practice.
+The SCSP has a strong focus on learning from practice and involves frontline professionals, parents, carers and young people, where possible.
+The findings from this work, alongside local and national serious case reviews, inspection information and research provides the Partnership with information and learning that it uses in its continual drive to improve practice.

 The LPIG reviews the evidence and recommendations for safeguarding children from a number of different sources, including: